hashicorp/terraform-provider-google/website/docs/r/compute_health_check.html.markdown

 Manages a health check within GCE.
 This is used to monitor instances behind load balancers.
 Timeouts or HTTP errors cause the instance to be removed from the pool.
-This cannot be used with GCE `TargetPools` as they only support `HttpHealthChecks`.
+Be aware that if you're managing a [Network Load Balancer](https://cloud.google.com/compute/docs/load-balancing/network/), you must use one of `google_compute_http_health_check` or `google_compute_https_health_check` instead of this resource.
+For more about this, see [Legacy Health Checks](https://cloud.google.com/compute/docs/load-balancing/health-checks#legacy_health_checks).
 For more information, see [the official documentation](https://cloud.google.com/compute/docs/load-balancing/health-checks) and [API](https://cloud.google.com/compute/docs/reference/latest/healthChecks).